mdn/content/files/en-us/web/api/htmldialogelement/index.md

 _Inherits properties from its parent, {{domxref("HTMLElement")}}._

 - {{domxref("HTMLDialogElement.open")}}
-  - : A boolean value reflecting the {{htmlattrxref("open", "dialog")}} HTML attribute, indicating whether the dialog is available for interaction.
+  - : A boolean value reflecting the [`open`](/en-US/docs/Web/HTML/Element/dialog#open) HTML attribute, indicating whether the dialog is available for interaction.
 - {{domxref("HTMLDialogElement.returnValue")}}
   - : A string that sets or returns the return value for the dialog.